jolian5532/seme/README.md

 # seme
-a barebone theme for hugo
+a barebone theme for hugo.